-Want to serve a fruit tray at your next gathering?
+Want to serve a beautiful fruit tray at your next gathering?
 Not sure how to swing it so that it looks pretty?
 No problem.
-Follow these easy tips to make pretty fruit platters with very little work.
+Follow these easy fruit tray ideas to make a pretty fruit platter with very little work.

 One of the easiest and most well-received party platters is the classic fruit tray.
 It’s simple!
 It’s fresh!
 It fits almost any diet!